-- 6.01 The Union agrees that the Board has the right to manage all departments, to direct the forces, to hire, fire, promote, demote, transfer, assign, layoff, suspend or otherwise discipline employees subject to the right of the employees to lodge a grievance as provided herein. - 6.02 The Board agrees that these functions shall be executed in a manner consistent with the general purpose and intent of this Agreement and subject to the right of any employee to lodge a grievance as set forth herein. - 6.03 The Union agrees that the Board has the right to make and alter from time to time rules and regulations to be observed by the employees covered by this Agreement which are not inconsistent with the provisions of the Agreement.
-Any changes in such rules and regulations will not be implemented without prior notice and discussion with a committee of the union. - 6.04 The Labour/Management Committee shall be composed of the Negotiating Committees of the Board and the Union.
-Meetings shall be conducted as necessary with either party requesting a meeting in writing coupled with a proposed agenda.
-It shall meet at the request of either party with at least 48 hours advance notice to explain Board policies, by-laws, regulations and matters of mutual concern.
+- 6.01 The Union agrees that the Board has the right to manage all departments and employees, to hire, terminate, promote, demote, transfer, assign, layoff, suspend or otherwise discipline employees subject to the right of the employees to file a grievance as provided herein. - 6.02 The Board agrees that these functions shall be executed in a manner consistent with the general purpose and intent of this Agreement and subject to the right of any employee to file a grievance as set forth herein. - 6.03 The Union agrees that the Board has the right to make and alter from time to time rules and regulations to be observed by the employees covered by this Agreement which are not inconsistent with the provisions of the Agreement.
+Any changes in such rules and regulations will not be implemented without prior notice and discussion with a committee of the union.